Woodenman23/Worklog/README.md

         - 70: climbing stairs problem
 - wrote all python list and string methods onto index cards
 - researched job descriptions and requirements for Software Developer

+## 27
+- leetcode
+        - practiced 10 easy problems to practice what id learned in previous weeks

+## 28
+- Wrote index cards for all methods for lists and strings in python

+## 29
+- yoga sequencer app:
+        - linked photos to names in dictionary and wrote sequence to display random sequence of photos wiht names
+## 30
+- leetcode
+        - medium level problems
+        - problem 3, twosumII, roman to integer